 Working as an ice cream truck driver one day –a ding ding man, a good humor man, or whatever you would called me in your locale– I was pulled over by a couple of bandannas, beneath hats that were turned backwards, and sunglasses.
 I braced for the worst.
 I envisioned this encounter to be the modern-day equivalent of bandits pulling over a stagecoach.
 I flirted with the notion that the only reason they stopped me “just to talk” was to allow their stickup man enough time to sneak around the back of the ice cream truck and complete the robbery.
 As a result, I divided my attention between them and my mirrors, watching for any movement to occur behind my truck.
 When that didn’t happen, I began to wonder if they were feeling me out, to see if I was a soft and easy roll.
 All of that may have been unfair, but I have always been a nerdy guy, and these guys appeared to be so cool.
 I could find no reason that these would want to stop their truck in the middle of the road and “just talk” to someone like me.

 In a just world, where proper metrics are applied, I should’ve been the superior one in this encounter.
 I wore better clothes, and I had the better education, but these guys had intangibles that I couldn’t even imagine attaining.
 They appeared to have the looks, a sense of cool about them, and an aura that suggested that they were fun loving, party-going types, characteristics that threw all of my metrics right out the window.
-They weren’t stupid, however, and that fact was made evident minutes into our conversation, but there was no way their education was as expensive as mine.
+They weren’t stupid, however, and that fact was made evident minutes into our conversation, but there was no way their education was as expensive as mine was.
 And if they were potheads, they probably spent a lot of time equivocating moral issues, and those that equivocate –I had had pounded into my head in school– have a fundamental flaw about them that they spend most of their time trying to hide.
-So, in my world of proper metrics, I was: check, check, check, superior.
+In this world of proper metrics, I thought I was, check, check, check, superior.

-Except for one tiny, little nugget I neglected to input into the equation: I was wearing sunglasses, and a bandanna beneath my backwards facing hat.
+Except for one tiny, little nugget, I neglected to input into the equation: I was wearing sunglasses and a bandanna beneath my backwards facing hat.
 The only difference between the three of us was that I didn’t wear this gear on a day-to-day basis.
-My getup was worn for the sole purpose of concealing my true identity.
+I wore this getup for the sole purpose of concealing my true identity.
 I was so embarrassed to be a ding ding man that short of wearing a fake beard and a Groucho Marx nose and eyeglasses, I had every inch of my identity covered.

 They didn’t know any this of course.
 They must have thought I was a bandanna, beneath a backwards facing hat, and sunglasses brutha, and that may have been the only reason they decided to stop and chat with me in the first place.
 It may have been the reason they were so relaxed about their status, and my status, and the superior versus inferior roles in our approach to one another.
 When this idea hit me, I felt superior, until I realized that if I was superior, I wasn’t doing anything with it, and that fact had led me to being so embarrassed that I was now wearing a bandanna, beneath a backwards facing hat, and sunglasses.
 I wondered if I input that new information into the paradigm if it might make me inferior to them.
 There are a lot of points given, in this paradigm, for knowing your limitations, and learning to live with them, until you’re so comfortable with who you are that you’re radiating self-possession.
 I realized that in my bandanna, beneath a backwards facing hat, and sunglasses façade, I was going to get no points in any of these categories.